CIA activities in Laos: 1961

-Laos 1962
+1962

 The CIA-organized group of Hmong tribesmen fighting in the Vietnam War is known as the "Secret Army", and their participation was called the Secret War, where the Secret War is meant to denote the Laotian Civil War (1960–1975) and the Laotian front of the Vietnam War.

 On July 23, 1962, a formal "Declaration on the Neutrality of Laos" was signed in Geneva.
 This neutrality provided for a coalition government and the withdrawal of all foreign troops from the country by October 7.
 After this declaration was signed the U.S. pulled out 666 military advisors and support staff, and Air America stopped dropping weapons to the Hmong.
-The U.S. followed the guidelines of this declaration and only allowed the CIA to retain only two men in Laos to monitor communist compliance with the agreement.d.
+The U.S. followed the guidelines of this declaration and only allowed the CIA to retain only two men in Laos to monitor communist compliance with the agreement.

-CIA offices soon found that the North Vietnamese Army had failed to remove 7000 troops, who were expanding Northern Vietnamese positions in Laos.
+CIA offices soon found that the North Vietnamese Army had failed to remove 7,000 troops, who were expanding Northern Vietnamese positions in Laos.
 CIA reports from officers in the hills were soon pleading for arms so that the Hmong could defend themselves against the NVA onslaught.
-Secretary of State Averell Harriman granted these requests on an individual basis going forward.
+Under Secretary of State Averell Harriman granted these requests on an individual basis going forward.

 On August 17, 1962, five American prisoners released by the Pathet Lao, as well as several members of NSBC in Laos, estimated the North Vietnamese Forces in Laos to be around 10,000.
 CIA road watch teams reported trucks full of North Vietnamese troops heading toward the North Vietnamese border, but would be unable to confirm whether all the troops had left Laos.
 A document released by the CIA makes a note of Souvanna Phouma possibly making a deal with Souphanouvong to keep the Vietnamese and Chinese communists presence secret if they left Laos, again making it difficult to confirm their departure.